What are content hubs?

 As a fountain of all knowledge, your content hub is more likely to result in new email sign-ups.
 And the content itself can take new visitors from any stage of the buyer journey through to the part where they’re most likely to buy.

-By targeting existing buyers and users, you have the opportunity to upsell with:
+By targeting existing buyers and users, you have the opportunity to upsell with things like:

 - Supplementary and complementary products/services